Latest class of Challenge Academy cadets step into future

 Cadets typically start their highly structured days at 5:20 a.m. and end at 9 p.m.
 Outside distractions such as TV, cell phones, video games and the internet are eliminated to help cadets focus on their academic and personal objectives.

-Keynote speaker Chief Master Sgt. of the National Guard Tony Whitehead, senior enlisted advisor to the Chief of the National Guard Bureau, encouraged the cadets to embrace their new direction in life.
+Keynote speaker Senior Enlisted Advisor Tony Whitehead, SEA to the Chief, National Guard Bureau, encouraged the cadets to embrace their new direction in life.

 “You decided that who you were was not who you wanted to be, because you recognized your own potential,” Whitehead said.
 “You wanted more from life, and it required courage and strength to raise your hand and ask for help.
 Not many people do that, and I applaud you.
 Today you are surrounded by family and friends, not only to celebrate your incredible transformation, but to support and encourage you as you begin this next chapter in your life.”